danmindru/cncnet-map-downloader.js/README.md

 Double-click your favorite executable (win, mac, linux).

 - By default, it only downloads Yuri (yr) maps, but can be configured to download other types.
+See config below.
 - If the process is somehow killed, it will resume downloading maps that haven't been downloaded yet.

 | Windows preview | Mac preview |